Your pup probably loves to romp and play outdoors. But is your garden safe for your four-legged family members?

 While commercial fertilizers may provide nutrition for plants, they contain harmful chemicals which are toxic to dogs.
 Your dog can accidentally consume these chemicals when they are sprinkled on the lawn or garden just by running and playing outside and then grooming himself.

 While even small amounts can cause issues, you want to keep your pet away from fertilizers altogether.
-When a pet consumers larger amounts of fertilizer, like when they find the bag in storage, it can become a life-threatening situation.
+When a pet consumes larger amounts of fertilizer, like when they find the bag in storage, it can become a life-threatening situation.

 “Be aware of when you apply fertilizers and pesticides and how your store them,” says Dr. Gicking.
 “The key is to minimize your pet’s exposure to them.”